Tangguh Liquified Natural Gas Expansion Project

 The passage of EPIRA was a conditionality set by the creditors of NAPOCOR for it to access additional loans.
 Among its largest creditors were the ADB, World Bank, and Japan Bank for International Cooperation (JBIC).
 These creditors were worried that NAPOCOR, with its worsening financial problems, might not be able to pay them back.
 The pressure from these creditors provided the impetus for EPIRA’s enactment.

 After 10 years, PSALM has already privatized 91.7 percent of NAPOCOR’s generation assets in the Luzon and Visayas grid.
 It has also privatized almost two-thirds of energy outputs under IPP contracts nationwide.
-The transmission was privatized as well via a 25-year Concession Agreement (CA) between the government and the National Grid Corporation of the Philippine (NGCP) in January 2009.
-As of October 2010, remaining assets for privatization include three generating assets (1,740.10 megawatts) and eight IPP contracts (2,026.32 MW).
+The transmission was privatized as well via a 25-year Concession Agreement (CA) between the government and the National Grid Corporation of the Philippines (NGCP) in January 2009.
+As of October 2010, the remaining assets for privatization include three generating assets (1,740.10 megawatts) and eight IPP contracts (2,026.32 MW).

 © Photo bulatlat.com